George Floyd's autopsy puts Hennepin County Medical Examiner Andrew Baker in the hot seat

 The controversy

 The earliest findings from the autopsy were released when Hennepin County Attorney Mike Freeman’s office filed third-degree murder charges against Chauvin four days after Floyd’s death.
-Prosecutors highlighted three preliminary findings of the autopsy: That there were no physical signs Floyd died of asphyxia, that he had coronary and hypertensive heart disease, and that the combined effects of his health conditions, plus “any potential intoxicants” in his system and restraints applied by police officers, likely caused his death.
+Prosecutors cited three preliminary autopsy findings: That there were no physical signs Floyd died of asphyxia, that he had cardiovascular heart disease, and that his health conditions, plus “any potential intoxicants” and the police restraints, likely caused his death.

-Floyd’s family and their lawyer immediately cried foul, as did some prominent defense attorneys.
-Floyd’s family hired two pathologists who conducted a second autopsy that concluded Floyd died of asphyxia.
+Floyd’s family and their lawyer cried foul.
+They hired two pathologists who conducted a second autopsy that concluded Floyd died of asphyxia.

-A collective statement written on behalf of nearly 20,000 black physicians from around the country called the preliminary findings “misleading,” saying they inappropriately cast doubts on Floyd’s character and undermined Chauvin’s role in his death.
+A collective statement written on behalf of nearly 20,000 black physicians from around the country called the preliminary findings “misleading,” saying they inappropriately raised doubts about Floyd’s character and undermined Chauvin’s role in his death.

-The charges noted that findings not only were incomplete, but also had little medical relevance to the cause of death, said Dr. Derica Sams, a physician in Chapel Hill, N.C., who helped organize and write the statement.
-Physicians wouldn’t necessarily expect to see traumatic signs of asphyxiation in cases like Floyd’s, Sams said.
-That’s because it takes less pressure to cut off blood flow and oxygen to the brain than it does to cause obvious signs of bruising, damage or broken bones, she explained.
+The early findings had little medical relevance to the cause of death, said Dr. Derica Sams, a physician in Chapel Hill, N.C., who helped organize and write the statement.
+Physicians wouldn’t necessarily expect to see traumatic signs of asphyxiation because it takes less pressure to cut off blood and oxygen to the brain than it does to cause obvious signs of bruising, damage or broken bones, Sams explained.

 The full report